Cost-of-Living Adjustment (COLA) Information for 2023

 - Edited By

+COLAs increase or decrease each year and affect the amount of your Social Security benefits.
 The Social Security Administration (SSA) spends time annually evaluating the percentage by which it must adjust Social Security benefits to keep up with inflation.
 These COLAs appear as an additional amount added to your payments in the new year.
-The COLA for 2022 is 5.9%.
+The COLA for 2023 is 8.7%.

 Because there is no set rate, COLAs will change each year.
-Percentages can fluctuate heavily because of years of high inflation.
-There have also been years with no adjustments at all when inflation wasn’t significant enough to warrant one — though this is fairly unusual and has only happened three times this century.
+Percentages can fluctuate heavily due to years of high inflation.
+There have also been years with no adjustments at all when inflation wasn’t significant enough to warrant one — though this is uncommon and has only happened three times this century.

 How Are COLAs Calculated?